CPAtoCybersecurity/csf_profile/README.md

 A comprehensive tool to manage assessment details, document observations, and track progress during NIST Cybersecurity Framework (CSF) assessments.

+The tool is open source and improvement ideas to drive cyber risk reduction with CSF assessments are welcome from the Simply Cyber and other awesome communities.

+In depth videos and guides for CSF profile assessments and this tool are featured in Simply Cyber Academy: https://academy.simplycyber.io/p/accrp

 ## Overview

 The CSF Profile Assessment Tool is designed to help organizations implement and assess their cybersecurity posture using the NIST Cybersecurity Framework.
 This application provides a structured approach to: